 But salmon is one of the good things right?
 It is marketed as healthy (loaded with Omega-3) and good for the environment (takes pressure off wild fish stocks).
 Scottish salmon is marketed as particularly virtuous – a local product sourced from pristine waters.
 Unfortunately, once you dive a little deeper into the Scottish farmed salmon industry its environmental credentials become a lot more murky.

-I stopped eating meat about four years ago for environmental reasons – the level of feed required to satisfy the industry livestock industry is inefficient and wasteful.
-Feeding good food that could feed people to animals does not make sense, especially in the content of climate crisis.
+I stopped eating meat about four years ago for environmental reasons – the level of feed required to satisfy the livestock industry is inefficient and wasteful.
+Feeding good food that could feed people to animals does not make sense, especially in the context of climate crisis.
 Unfortunately, the farmed salmon industry faces a similar issue.